DomanskiFilip/Slime-Hopper/README.md

 # Game-I-made-in-High-school

-the game was made by me Filip Domanski in my high school days in C# saddly I lost the code files.
+the game was made by me in my high school days in C# saddly I lost the code files.

 I reserve all rights to the game except music.